SifferZ/Building-Procedure/README.md

 - **Never Use Terrain**

 ## Naming Conventions:
+- Never use abbverations, names should always be [Verbose](https://dictionary.cambridge.org/dictionary/english/verbose)
+- Rule of thumb: If you can't find a specific asset within 10 seconds in Explorer you have a problem

+## Scriptables:

 ## Organization:
+- Group assets and parts together in folders.
+Attempt to group them at the smallest, yet reasonable level possible (A folder for a room is good.
+An individual folder for every part in a room is not).
+- In general, group interior builds (ex. inside a house, spaceship) according to rooms;
+group exterior builds (islands, villages, parks) according to distinctive areas of the map.

+## Automation:

 ## Colors and Lighting:
 - **Building style: Low poly, cartoony, saturated bright and cheerful**